Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Experiments

 \subsubsection{Ablation Study}

-In this paper, a novel context-aware set conv layer and residual flow learning structure are proposed.
+This paper proposes a novel context-aware set convolution layer and residual flow learning structure.
 In order to validate the effectiveness of each component, our network is trained and evaluated without either or both of the components using one quarter of the training set (4910 pairs).
 Other experiment settings are the same as Section \ref{section:comparison}.
-In Table \ref{table:ablation study}, the method without context-aware set conv layer means removing the contextual weighting structure.
-Experiment results in Table \ref{table:ablation study} show that both of our proposed components improve the performance greatly.
+In Table \ref{table:ablation study}, the method without context-aware set convolution layer means removing the contextual weighting structure.
+Experiment results in Table \ref{table:ablation study} show that both of our proposed components improve the performance.